Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 Why referral to a specialist may make sense.

 For this reason, some dentists may feel they can boost their patient’s chances of success by referring suspect cases on to an endodontist before complications arise.
-Per the data found on our failed root canal section Statistics., this might be an especially prudent choice for certain types of teeth (like molars).
+Per the data found in our failed root canal section Statistics., this might be an especially prudent choice for certain types of teeth (like molars).

 Additionally, our page “Endodontist vs. General Dentists- Which makes the best choice, and when?”
 How to choose. discusses this issue in detail.